uoftcprg/pokerkit/docs/source/customizations.rst

        def create_deck(self):
            return StandardDeck()

-Definition is just one variable of the constructor of poker games.
+Variant is just one variable of the constructor of poker games.
 Let's look at others.

 Poker Stakes
 ------------